submorphic/Modern-Fullstack-Serverless-/Ch1.md

 To install Node.js, it's recommended either visiting the Node.js installation page and following the installation instructions or using Node Version Manager (NVM).

+After the CLI has been installed, you next need to configure it with an identity and access management (IAM) user in your AWS account.
+To do so, you’ll configure the CLI with a reference to a set of user credentials (access key ID and secret access key).
+Using these credentials, you’ll be able to create AWS services on behalf of this user directly from the CLI.
+To create a new user and configure the CLI, you’ll run the configure command:

+~ amplify configure

+This will walk you through the following steps: